Libera-Chat/libera-chat.github.io/content/_guides/cloaks.md

 ## Anonymity and privacy

-Cloaks are not intended to be used solely as a privacy feature.

 While a cloak helps limit the exposure of your IP address, other tools can more reliably provide a greater degree of privacy protection, including bouncers, cloud-based hosts, and Tor.
 To connect to Libera.Chat via Tor, see